 5. Thirst Isn’t a Good Hydration Tool

-Some athletes think they need to prevent thirst to maximize, because when we’re thirsty, we’re slightly dehydrated.
+Some athletes think they need to prevent thirst to maximize, because when we’re thirsty, we're slightly dehydrated.
 But that’s not necessarily true, and preventing thirst can be difficult during races where water isn’t available.
 Instead, thirst is a very good indicator of the need to drink up, but it shouldn’t be a cause for alarm.
-When endurance athletes drink at the onset of thirst, they’re able to prevent dehydration from getting out of hand.
+When endurance athletes drink at the onset of thirst, they’re able to remedy dehydration from getting out of hand.